How to Get a Private Investigator License in Georgia

 How Georgia Compares

-Georgia requires 0 hours of pre-license education for private investigators.
+Georgia does not require any pre-license education hours.
 The average total cost in Georgia is around $2,200, compared to the national average of $1,810.

 How Much Does a Private Investigator License Cost in Georgia?